-Fifth Schedule VAT Act Part 2 1.
-Immovable Property
+- 1. Immovable Property

-2. Credit Banking and Other Services
+- 2. Credit Banking and Other Services

-3. Insurance Services
+- 3. Insurance Services

-4. Cultural and Religious Services
+- 4. Cultural and Religious Services

-Exempt without Credit Supplies i.e. No VAT is charged on the supply BUT NO Right to claim back input 5.
-Sports
+- 5. Sports

-6. Services related to certain exempt services
+- 6. Services related to certain exempt services

-7. Services supplied by independent groups
+- 7. Services supplied by independent groups

-8. Services by non-profit making organisations to their members
+- 8. Services by non-profit making organisations to their members

-9. Lotteries
+- 9. Lotteries

-10. Postal Services
+- 10. Postal Services

-11. Health and Welfare
+- 11. Health and Welfare

-VAT incurred 12.
-Education
+- 12. Education

-on the provision of that supply 13.
-Supplies of goods in respect of which the supplier had not qualified for input tax credits
+- 13. Supplies of goods in respect of which the supplier had not qualified for input tax credits

-14. Broadcasting
+- 14. Broadcasting

-15. Water
+- 15. Water